What will I Iearn on the programme?

 Please also take note of the study and examination regulations which apply for you as well as the information sheet on transferable skills.

-There is a joint assessment of your academic performance for the two courses in Analysis I and Analysis II.
+You will write exams in the two courses Analysis I and Analysis II.

 Numerics and Optimisation